antonhi/Technical-Writing-Samples/README.md

 # Technical-Writing-Samples
-Links to all public technical writing samples I have written
+Links to all public technical writing samples I have written.

 ## Using Twilio Conversations with Studio
 Wrote a guide on using the Twilio Conversations product with Studio.
 Studio's integration with Conversations was recently introduced.